IdentityServer/Documentation/docs/overview/simplestOAuth.md

 ```

 ###Configuring IdentityServer
 IdentityServer gets configured as OWIN middleware.
 This happens in the `Startup` class using the `UseIdentityServer` extension method.
 The following snippets sets up a barebones server with our scopes and clients.
-We also set up an empty list of users (simply write a class that returns an empty `List<InMemoryUser>` - we gonna add users later).
+We also set up an empty list of users - we gonna add users later).

 ```csharp
 class Startup